url-kaist/kaistviodataset/README.md

     + IMU: *"/mavros/imu/data"* (100 Hz)
     + Ground-Truth: *"/pose_transformed"* (50 Hz)
 + In **config** directory
-    + trans-mat.yaml: translational matrix between the origin of the Ground-Truth and the VI sensor unit. (just for reference)
+    + trans-mat.yaml: translational matrix between the origin of the Ground-Truth and the VI sensor unit. (the offset has already been applied to the bag data, and this YAML file has estimated offset values, just for reference.
+To benchmark your VO/VIO method, you can use your alignment method with other tools, like origin alignment or Umeyama alignment from [evo](https://github.com/MichaelGrupp/evo))
     + imu-params.yaml: estimated noise parameters of Pixhawk 4 mini
     + cam-imu.yaml: Camera intrinsics, Camera-IMU extrinsics in kalibr format